solliancenet/microsoft-postgresql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

     ```

 - Press **F5** to start the function
+- When prompted, select **Allow**
-- Open a browser window to the following.
-A list of databases should be displayed:
+- Open a browser window to the function endpoint, it will be similar to the following:

 ```text
 http://localhost:7071/api/AddCustomerFunction
 ```

+- You should see a list of databases displayed.

 ## Deploy the Function Application